Robust microbial formulation for sewage treatment

 3. Does not requires any modification in hardware set up & can resist shock loads.

 Our STP collected sewage from the residential and commercial buildings in the neighbourhood.
 Organica Biotech’s product CleanMaxx, resulted in 95% reduction in ammoniacal nitrogen, 80-85% reduction in the COD and BOD levels of the treatment plant and curtailed the issue of excessive foaming.
 We are extremely elated with the performance of this product which uses microbes in sewage treatment.

 STP in Delh

 Rapid urbanization, higher population densities and industrialization have severely burdened sewage treatment plants in the country.
-Download complete guide on using Organica Biotech’s solution for sewage water treatment pdf here.
+Download complete guide on using Organica Biotech’s solution of using microbes in sewage treatment pdf here.

 How does Cleanmaxx® STP work?